 The usual disadvantages of talking too soon about salary are that either the employer screens you out, or you get shortlisted but lowballed.
-In the initial stages of interview, you still do not what the job is worth and therefore, chances are that you might agree to smaller salary that the job is worth.
+In the initial stages of the interview, you still do not what the job is worth, and therefore, chances are that you might agree to a smaller salary than the job is worth.

 Wait until you feel the employer is serious about you, and that happens only when they have made you an offer.
-Obviously, you will require a tactful statement to postpone the answer without turning off the interviewer.
+You will require a tactful statement to postpone the answer without turning off the interviewer.